ManojSelenium44/robot-framework-test-demo-1745069707342/README.md

-# robot-framework-test-demo-1745069707342
+## Project Setup

-Robot Framework UI test project
+This is a Robot Framework UI test project for testing login functionality.

+### Installation
+1. Install Python
+2. Install Robot Framework and SeleniumLibrary

+### How to Run Tests
+1. Clone the repository
+2. Run tests with Robot Framework